aws/karpenter-provider-aws/designs/odcr.md

 1. We filter inside Karpenter before calling CreateFleet API and throwing an InsufficientCapacityError causing a reevaluation, with then a retry recalculation of instances maybe falling back to regular on-demand
 2. We call CreateFleet API in certain race conditions, resulting in an InsufficientCapacityError causing a reevaluation, with then a fallback to on-demand could be selected if Capacity Reservations not available

+## Open Questions

+1. How do we deal with selecting on an incredibly large array of capacity reservations that we would have to store in the NodeClass status?
+How do we ensure that this doesn't significantly bloat the output?
+2. Do we introduce this feature with a `FEATURE_GATE=CapcityReservations`?
+This would give us the flexibility to change the implementation of the feature while it's still in alpha.
+3. What's our default behavior for selecting capacityReservations when not specifying an owner?
+Does this select all capacityReservations -- including ones that are not owned by the account? _NOTE: This depends on what the flow is for sharing a capacityReservation.
+If there is an explicit acceptance criteria, then selecting on all regardless of owner should be fine_
+4. How are we going to prioritize ODCR offerings when scheduling?
+These are effectively "0-cost" instances so we should prioritize them if the user selects on them.

+## Action Items

+- [ ] Make a note that we are going to be passing `none` to the capacity reservation preference during launch so that we don't have the option to match "open" when a user specifies `capacityReservationSelectorTerms`
+- [ ] Add to the appendix section with CreateFleet examples
+- [ ] Add to the section on prioritizing ODCR offerings during scheduling

 ## Appendix